divelab/DIG/dig/xgraph/XGNN/Readme.md

 - Our provided code is based on CPU so you can monitor the explanation generation step by step with IDEs, such as Spyder.

 - You can customize the target of explanations.
-Currently, our code explain the predictions of different classes.
-You may modify this to study the what explanations activate other network targets, such as hidden neurons/ channels.
+Currently, our code explains the predictions of different classes.
+You may modify this to study what explanations activate other network targets, such as hidden neurons/ channels.